 This is probably one of the most common misconceptions among small businesses.
-They usually think their product is too boring to ever go viral or get people talking.
-Truth is, all products have value and are interesting to someone: otherwise, no one would buy them.
+They usually think their product is too boring ever to go viral or get people talking.
+The truth is, all products have value and are interesting to someone: otherwise, no one would buy them.

 Remember Blendtec?
 Or how about the famous ad for Dollar Shave Club, a subscription service for cheap razors?
 They spent 4500$ on a commercial that’s now been viewed more than 22 million times on Youtube.
 The ad has not just cemented their online presence – it has also turned their product into a movement.